 If you have a large home or businesses, and you want to place cameras far away from your router, you might want to consider a mesh network.
 These systems use multiple broadcast points that blanket your smart home with lightning-fast Wi-Fi, indoors and out.

 I have a Ring Chime Pro that acts as a Wi-Fi extender to my Ring cameras.

 Security is another important consideration.
 Always use strong, unique passwords for your devices.
 And check to be sure you’ve changed the default password on your router.
 Name your Wi-Fi network something that doesn’t give away personal details (don’t use your address or name).
 And make sure to use a strong encryption method, like WPA2 when you set up your network.
 Don’t want to share your complicated Wi-Fi password?
 Consider creating a separate guest network for friends’ phones.

 One person’s security can be seen as a violation of privacy by another.
 Interpretations of the law vary from state to state, so make sure you know any statutes that apply to recording of images or conversations in your local law enforcement jurisdiction.
 In addition, rules for home use may differ from laws governing commercial property.

 Most cameras make it clear with different LED colors when the camera is recording.
 My Logitech® Circle 2 indicator lights look like this.
 Green: Someone is remotely viewing.
 White: Camera is on, but not actively being viewed.
 Red: Camera is off and not recording or streaming.

 Get an expert opinion

-If you’re still not quite sure which system is going to be the best for you, get in touch with a Crutchfield Advisor.
-They’re available by phone, email and chat during regular business hours.
+If you still need help deciding which system is going to be the best one for you, get in touch with a Crutchfield Advisor.